Automox Remote Control with Splashtop – Full User Guide

 Automox offers Remote Control in two tiers:

 Remote Control (Core) Included with Automate Enterprise.
-Provides secure remote desktop access, interactive control, view‑only mode, and sound redirection.
+Provides secure remote desktop access, interactive control, view‑only mode, sound redirection, and the ability to switch between monitors on multi-monitor remote devices.

-Automox Resolve, powered by Splashtop (Premium) An optional add-on that extends Core functionality with advanced features such as file transfer, chat, multi-monitor support, session recording, remote print, and concurrent technician sessions.
+Automox Resolve, powered by Splashtop (Premium) An optional add-on that extends Core functionality with advanced features such as file transfer, chat, multi-monitor support (including viewing all monitors simultaneously in a single window), session recording, remote print, and concurrent technician sessions.

 Prerequisites: Before you begin, confirm the following prerequisites are met: